Sao Paulo, Brazil

 What are the schools in Sao Paulo like?

 "The British School of São Paulo is one of the best international schools in Sao Paulo.
 It is a co-educational, non-denominational school that offers a British-style education to students from Pre-Nursery to Year 13.
 The school is accredited by the Council of British International Schools and the New England Association of Schools and Colleges.
 It offers a wide range of academic and extracurricular activities, including sports, music, art, and drama.
 The International School of São Paulo is another excellent international school in Sao Paulo, Brazil.
 It is a co-educational, non-denominational school that offers an American-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools and the Middle States Association of Colleges and Schools.
 It offers a wide range of academic and extracurricular activities, including sports, music, art, and drama.
 The French School of São Paulo is a great bilingual school in Sao Paulo, Brazil.
 It is a co-educational, non-denominational school that offers a French-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the French Ministry of Education and the New England Association of Schools and Colleges.
-It offers a wide range of academic and extracurricular activities, including sports, music, art, and drama," remarked one expat living in Sao Paulo with children attending .
+It offers a wide range of academic and extracurricular activities, including sports, music, art, and drama," commented one expat when asked about in Sao Paulo.

 What are the pros and cons of living in Sao Paulo?